Mac OS X

 Because the Docker daemon uses Linux-specific kernel features, you can’t run Docker natively in OS X. Instead, you must use

-to create and attach to a virtual machine (VM).
+docker-machine to create and attach to a virtual machine (VM).
 This machine is a Linux VM that hosts Docker for you on your Mac.

 Requirements